 Today’s post about how to improve sleep for parents is courtesy of Danielle Shea Tan of Healthy Mamas for Happy Families.

 Do you long for the days when sleep was both restful and plentiful?
 You aren’t alone!
 Most moms and dads are exhausted and barely keeping it going with coffee and adrenaline.
-In fact, a survey administered to over 1000 parents in the UK, found parents lose more than 6 months of sleep during the first two years of a child’s life.
+In fact, a survey administered to over 1000 parents in the UK found that parents lose more than 6 months of sleep during the first two years of a child’s life.
 POOF!
 That’s sleep just pulled right out from under us.
-The verdict is in, parents need to work to improve sleep habits.
+The verdict is in: parents need to work to improve sleep habits.

 5 Reasons Why Working Parents Need Sleep

 Besides being a real drag, missing out on valuable sleep negatively impacts our ability to manage work and life while still being the best parents we can be.
 Here are five critical reasons why working moms and dads like you and I must take action to improve our sleep this week.
 Regular healthy sleep will:

 - Reduce “mommy brain” and other cognitive disruption

 - Ensure a strong immune system to fight colds, flus, and other bugs